Tiancheng-Luo/Memo/sklearn.md

 							 # updated every iteration rather
 							 # than looping over features sequentially
 							 # by default.
 This (setting to 'random') often
-							 # leads to significantly faster convergence #especially when tol is higher than 1e-4.
+							 # leads to significantly faster convergence
+							 # especially when tol is higher than 1e-4.
-		tol=0.0001,
+		tol=0.0001,   # the optimization code checks the dual gap for optimality and continues until it is smaller
+ |      than ``tol``
 		warm_start=False
 		)
 print(reg.predict([[1,1]])